-In accordance with our pay-for-performance philosophy, the 2012 long-term incentive plan award primarily was in the form of performance-based restricted stock units (100 percent of grant date value for Mr. Knight, 75 percent of grant date value for other named executive officers).
-In order to encourage retention, the award design for named executive officers other than Mr. Knight also included time-based restricted stock units (25 percent of grant date value).
+In accordance with our pay-for-performance philosophy, the 2012 long-term incentive plan award primarily was in the form of performance-based restricted stock units (75 percent of grant date value).
+In order to encourage retention, the award design also included time-based restricted stock units (25 percent of grant date value).
 Both the performance-based and time-based restricted stock units are subject to vesting at the end of four years.